List of Southern California transit agencies: Gateway Coach

 The city of Sierra Madre operates one route under the name Gateway Coach.

+Get Around Town Express

+The city of South Gate operates two routes in a twenty-minute interval within South Gate and unincorporated Hollydale.

 Glendora Transportation Division

 The city of Glendora operates three shuttle routes.
 The Gold Line Commuter Shuttle offers service between the APU/Citrus College station and two parking lots at the Transit Plaza (North Route) and the Teen & Family Center (South Route) from 5 to 9 am and 4:30 to 8 pm on weekdays.
 The Metrolink Commuter Shuttle operates between the Transit Plaza and the Covina station from 5 to 8 am and 4 and 7pm on weekdays.
 Additionally, during the school days, the city operates a Midday Shuttle taking students from middle and high schools campuses to Downtown Glendora, the library, and the Teen & Family Center.